yduf/yduf.github.io/_posts/2021-10-09-ruby-array.md

 see also
 - [Console table format in ruby](https://stackoverflow.com/questions/36156305/console-table-format-in-ruby)
+	- [ConsoleTable](https://github.com/rodhilton/console_table?tab=readme-ov-file#consoletable--) - a helper class that allows you to print data to a console in a clean, table-like fashion.
 - [String litterals]({% post_url 2019-02-19-ruby-string %})
 - [How to Iterate the Right Way]({% post_url 2019-03-30-ruby-iterate %})
 - [Shortest code](2019-05-29-short-code-ruby)